HaxeFlixel/haxeflixel.com/src/documents/documentation/00_getting_started/intellij-idea.html.md

 ###Limitations
 - Errors around compiler conditionals
-- Although it supports most of the Haxe language sytax, it is not yet complete.
+- Although it supports most of the Haxe language syntax, it is not yet complete.